ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 select @columns(like Foo(a,b))
 ```

-This pattern is great for getting almost all of a shape (e.g. everything but the pk).
+This pattern is great for getting almost all of a shape (e.g. all but the pk).

 ```
 -- get the Foo shape except the a and b columns